Prêt-à-Porter (film): Production

 Robert Altman was inspired to make the film after accompanying his wife Kathryn to a Sonia Rykiel fashion show in Paris in 1984.
-"I couldn’t believe what I saw.
+"I couldn't believe what I saw.
 It was such a circus.
 It was just too theatrical not to want to film," Altman said in a 1994 interview.
 For research, in the fall of 1993 Altman attended several fashion shows including those of Issey Miyake, Yohji Yamamoto, Jean-Paul Gaultier and Yves Saint Laurent.

-The film itself was shot at the 1994 Spring/Summer season of Paris Fashion Week.
+The film originally had a budget of $12 to $14 million, however, the final cost was estimated at between $18 to $20 million.

+It was shot at the 1994 Spring/Summer season of Paris Fashion Week.
+In reference to the scene in which Simone's models walk down the runway completely naked, Robert Altman said: "The actors knew, but most of the audience didn't, so I got the surprise reactions I was hoping for.
+Those women were wonderful.
+However, I think that without Ute Lemper, the pregnant bride at the end of the show, the scene wouldn't have had that same impact.
+And without that scene the whole film probably wouldn't make as much sense."

 Release

 In the United States, the film was released on December 25, 1994 under the title Ready to Wear (Prêt-à-Porter), while the original title was used in other countries.
 The US DVD and VHS title was Robert Altman's Ready to Wear.

 The film was R-rated by the Motion Picture Association of America (MPAA).
 However, following an advertisement by Columbia Records for the soundtrack album featuring a naked Helena Christensen in The New York Times which also said "See the Movie", the MPAA threatened to rescind its rating unless the company agreed not to use the image advertising the film.

-For the film’s German release, a line referring to German designer Karl Lagerfeld as a "plagiarist" was removed.
-Though Lagerfeld had filed a court injunction against the film’s release in his home country, the film’s German distributor, Senator Film, agreed to cut the reference and the release went ahead as planned.
+For the film's German release, a line referring to German designer Karl Lagerfeld as a "plagiarist" was removed.
+Though Lagerfeld had filed a court injunction against the film's release in his home country, the film's German distributor, Senator Film, agreed to cut the reference and the release went ahead as planned.